-The ranch house was built in 1913 by Franz Schmidt, a German immigrant and homesteader who lived a lonely existence here with his family for about ten years, raising sheep and cattle on land which he leased from the New Mexico government; the state owns most of the Jornada del Muerta.
+The ranch house was built in 1913 by Franz Schmidt, a German immigrant and homesteader who lived a lonely existence here with his family for about ten years, raising sheep and cattle on land which he leased from the New Mexico government; the state owns most of the Jornada del Muerto.
 The Schmidts eventually sold the house and their lease on the land to another family, the McDonalds.
 But in 1942 the McDonalds were forced off their land by the federal government, who needed a wide open space for the testing of artillery and bombs.

-When this part of the Jornada del Muerta was selected for the Trinity test in 1944, the house was a convenient bonus.
+When this part of the Jornada del Muerto was selected for the Trinity test in 1944, the house was a convenient bonus.
 It became a headquarters of sorts for the scientists.
 The interior was largely stripped, workbenches, maps, and equipment moved in, generators set up just outside for electricity.
 The doors and windows were weather-stripped as part of an oft-futile battle against the gales of dust and sand that constantly blow over the desert plains.
 The walls were tar-papered and the roof painted with aluminum paint in a truly futile battle against the searing heat of summer.
 The scientists found a more effective remedy to be the reservoir out back, perfect for spirit-renewing afternoon dips when the work became exhausting and the heat unbearable.

 Let’s peek inside the house, see what they were up to in there…

 Whoever used this room was paranoid about dirt.
 The floor is swept spotless, and the edges of both windows are carefully sealed with tape.
 A closed front door leads east, and there's an open closet door in the north wall.
 Other exits lead south and west.

 A workbench covered with loose sheets of brown paper runs along the north wall.
 You see bits of wire and other debris scattered across the paper.